Last Updated on

 - American President Carter and Russian President Brezhnev signed the SALT-II treaty in 1979 to reduce arms.

-- New issues emerged which limited the mitigation of the Cold War.
+- New issues emerged that limited the mitigation of the Cold War.

 - By 1985, the situation deteriorated in Afghanistan, bringing a lot of embarrassment to the USSR.
 After that, new agreements were signed where both countries decided to pull off from Afghanistan.